MicrosoftDocs/dynamics365smb-docs/business-central/finance-how-setup-vat-statement.md

 ---
-title: Set Up a VAT Statement | Microsoft Docs
+title: Set Up a VAT Statement
-description: Set Up a VAT Statement
+description: This topic tells you how to set Up a VAT Statement Template and VAT Statement Names to meet changing tax authority requirements.
 author: bholtorf
 ms.service: dynamics365-business-central
 ms.topic: conceptual